7mind/distage-example/README.md

 Check other GraalVM images [here](https://github.com/graalvm/container/pkgs/container/graalvm-ce)

+Currently, the application does not build with GraalVM `22.2` and `22.3`, this seems to be a [bug](https://github.com/oracle/graal/issues/4797).

 JNA libraries are just regular Java resources, currently the NI config is generated for x86-64 Linux, you'll have to re-generate or manually edit it to run on different operating systems or architectures.